hmslima/sambahsacompletegrammar/sambahsa.md

 ### EXPRESSING AN ACTION

-If the own stem is not the sufficient, the ending -(e)n may be added *(or -sa for verbs ending in sound of stressed vowel)*.
-For verbs of romance origin is added -(t)ion to the verbam stem.
+If the own stem is not the sufficient, the ending -(e)n may be added *(or -sa for verbs ending with a stressed vowel sound)*.
+For verbs of romance origin is added -(t)ion is added to the verbal stem.

-### INDICATING THE EXECUTOR OF AN ACTION
+### INDICATING THE PERFORMER OF AN ACTION

 The most used is -er, very similar to english.
 A pratical set is -ant for who makes the action, -eit for who suffers this action and -at to